fubark/cyber/docs/docs.md

 ```
 The element that `third` points to can be mutated because it does not invalidate other references.

-References however can not perform a unstable mutation.
+References however can not perform an unstable mutation.
 An unstable mutation requires an exclusive reference:
 ```cy
 var a = ListValue[int]{1, 2, 3}